Motive, Inc

+The Motive brand was revived in 2024 by Lumine Group, after it bought Nokia's device management business unit.

 Products

 Companies worldwide used Motive software in their online services.
 Motive-powered e-service networks were being used in the online economy by companies as diverse as Compaq, Dell, EDS, Gateway, Hewlett-Packard, Intuit, Kmart, Merrill Lynch, Norwest, Oracle, Peregrine, and Target.

 The acquisition extended Alcatel-Lucent and Motive's profitable three-year partnership.
 Both companies developed and sold remote management software for automating the installation, setup, and maintenance of residential gateways for home networking.
 There were already more than 40 joint customers amongst Alcatel-Lucent and Motive, including AT&T, Verizon, BT, Vodafone Portugal, and Swisscom.